-A Brute Force Attack consists of a large amount of repeated attempts at guessing your username and password to gain access to your WordPress admin.
-These attacks are automated, and the usernames and passwords used for guessing typically originate from big data leaks.
+A brute force login attack consists of a large amount of repeated attempts at guessing your username and password to gain access to your WordPress administration screen.
+These attacks are automated, and the usernames and passwords used for guessing typically originate from large data leaks.
 Limiting the amount of login attempts that your site allows and blocking users who try an invalid username are two ways of protecting yourself against this type of attack.
-See full options below.

 Enable brute force protection